 When a building is purchased for business use, it may be possible to claim capital allowances on plant elements contained therein, e.g. air conditioning, subject to certain conditions.
 A joint election may need to be made with the vendor.
 Please contact us for further details and advice prior to any purchase.

 The Structures and Buildings Allowance is available on new, or the renovation of old, non-residential structures and buildings.
-Relief will be provided on eligible construction costs incurred on or after 29 October 2018, at an annual rate of 3% on a straight-line basis.
+Relief is available on eligible construction costs incurred on or after 29 October 2018, at an annual rate of 3% on a straight-line basis.

 Research and Development (R&D) investment